5 days ago

 The subject matter of this post may leave some of you cold for it appears to have a sports theme when in actuality, it has mostly a human theme.

-The Florida Marlins baseball team have not had much to crow about this year.
+The Miami Marlins baseball team have not had much to crow about this year.
 We are in rebuilding mode and have a field full of talented rookies, but still rookies.

 I won't bore you with the Marlin's win/loss record, just trust me, it isn't pretty.
 However, what has been pretty and absolutely delightful this year has been Jose Fernandez.
 I won't go into his amazing stats, his perfect All Star performance, his Rookie of the Year possibilities, nor emphasize that he just last month turned 21 years old.
 Just know he is an amazingly talented baseball phenom.